 respected and well-loved colleagues, Joseph Veroff and Katherine Pavelka Luke.

-Laboring for Social Justice: Social Work, Organized Labor & the Future of Work
+Social Work, Organized Labor & the Future of Work Watch the Event

 Co-sponsored by the Development Office and the Joint PhD Program Office.